owid/co2-data/README.md

 ## Changelog

+- 2025-12-04:
+  - Update greenhouse gases using the latest data from Jones et al. (2025).
 - 2025-11-13:
   - Updated dataset to use the latest version of the Global Carbon Budget (2025).
 - 2024-11-21: